Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Preliminaries

-By using finite difference method, one can discretize Eq.~\eqref{eq:korhonen_multisegment_nucleation} uniformly by splitting each segment into points with equal spacing $\Delta x$.
-Approximating the spatial derivative by its finite difference, for each discretized point $i$ we obtain:
+Using the finite-difference method, Eq.~\eqref{eq:korhonen_multisegment_nucleation} is discretized by splitting each segment into uniformly spaced points with spacing $\Delta x$.
+Approximating the spatial derivative by its finite-difference form, for each discretized point $i$ we obtain: